neocliff/my-make-things/README.md

 * build_system/build_library/compiler_rules.mk - define's the
 default recipes to comile, etc

-Now files for individual components that we are building for...
+Now files for individual components that we are building...

 * hello/component.mk - tailors the program to be built; gets functionality from a_dir object files